Please enable JavaScript to view this site.

 Trigger at

 By default the trigger logic is not configured.
 This option enables the user to generate a trigger on instruction execution.
 The trigger can be used informatively or as a start of profiler analysis (if option Analyze only events after trigger point is enabled).
-If the option Manual Trigger/Recorder configuration is checked, please verify your Recorder Configuration to make sure both are configured properly.
+If the option Hardware Trigger is checked, please verify your Recorder Configuration to make sure both are configured properly.

 Analyze events after trigger